Two Capitols Consulting: Federal & State Government Strategies

 Randy received his Bachelor of Arts from the University of Virginia where he majored in politics and minored in history.
+He also graduated from the Sorensen Institute for Political Leadership’s PLP Program as part of the Class of 2019.
 He is an avid supporter of the Wahoos and spends much of his free time cheering on their teams and his beloved baseball team, the Atlanta Braves.
-Randy and his wife Caitlyn live in Richmond with their two dogs, Chipper and Freddie.
-Randy is a member of the 2019 PLP Class of the Sorensen Institute for Political Leadership.
+Randy and his wife Caitlyn live in Richmond with their son Bennett and their two dogs, Chipper and Freddie.

 Assistant Vice President

 Maddy Busse received her B.A. in Political Science with a concentration in Government and Politics from Virginia Commonwealth University.
 During her time at the university, Maddy entered the political realm as a canvasser and phone banker first for Delegate Rich Anderson and then for Congressman Rob Wittman.
 Maddy then joined Delegate Lashrecse Aird’s 2019 reelection finance team, serving in various roles on her team for two years.
 Under Delegate Aird, Maddy rose from a Finance Intern to Senior Legislative Fellow, up to the Finance and Administrative Assistant throughout her 2021 reelection campaign.